+Table 1: Analysis of example programs

-Table 1 contains, for various example programs, the number of rewrite rules (including rules for primitive operations), the depth bound used for the analysis, the number of equations of the least fixpoint (FP Size) and the least fixpoint containing only maximal elements (MFP Size) as well as the speedup obtained by computing only maximal elements instead of all elements of the abstract semantics (see discussion in Section 5 above), and the time in milliseconds to compute the fixpoint of maximal elements (note that values lower than 10 ms are not quite accurate).
-Timings were done on a 3.0 Ghz Linux PC (AMD Athlon). addadd is the double call to add of Example 5.1, addlast concatenates a two-element list at the end of an arbitrary list and checks whether the resulting list is a one-element list, bertf0 and bertconc are the two examples of (Bert et al. 1993), doublecoin was presented in Example 3.6, family is a family database represented by nondeterministic operations where a recursive ancestor function is evaluated, halfdouble is the final example of Section 5, head is an example to verify the correct use of the partially defined function head in various situations, mapadddouble and readfile are the examples of Sections 6.1 and 6.2, respectively, and risers and tails are the examples of (Mitchell and Runciman 2007) to verify safe pattern matching in Haskell by static analysis.
+the fixpoint of maximal elements (note that values lower than 10 ms are not quite accurate).
+Timings were done on a 3.0 Ghz Linux PC (AMD Athlon). addadd is the double call to add of Example 5.1, addlast concatenates a two-element list at the end of an arbitrary list and checks whether the resulting list is a one-element list, bertf0 and bertconc are the two examples of [9], doublecoin was presented in Example 3.6, family is a family database represented by nondeterministic operations where a recursive ancestor function is evaluated, halfdouble is the final example of Section 5, head is an example to verify the correct use of the partially defined function head in various situations, mapaddouble and readfile are the examples of Sections 6.1 and 6.2, respectively, and risers and tails are the examples of [29] to verify safe pattern matching in Haskell by static analysis.
 All programs are available with the implementation of the prototype.

-7. Conclusions and Related Work
+7 Conclusions and Related Work

 We have presented an approach to analyze call patterns and their computed results occurring in functional logic computations.
 For this purpose, we have introduced a new fixpoint characterization of functional logic computations w.r.t. a set of main calls.
 An approximation of the concrete behavior can be obtained by approximating the operations used to compute this fixpoint.
 If the abstract domain of this approximation is finite, the complete approximation can be computed in a finite amount of time.
-We have demonstrated the application of this idea by a depth-bounded term analysis.
-Furthermore, it has been shown how to cover higherorder features and primitive operations in order to approximate realistic programs.
+We have demonstrated the application of this idea by a depthbounded term analysis.
+Furthermore, it has been shown how to cover higher-order features and primitive operations in order to approximate realistic programs.
 The analysis results can be used to optimize programs (e.g., for partial evaluation), to catch pattern-match errors at compile time, or to verify safety conditions of programs.
 We have implemented this fixpoint analysis as a prototype system which is able to compute all examples in this paper.

 Although our approach is the first one to approximate call patterns in functional logic computations, there are various related works.
-We have already mentioned the works on minimal function graphs (e.g., (Gallagher and Bruynooghe 1991; Jones and Mycroft 1986; Winsborough 1992)) that have similar aims as this paper, i.e., the computation of function or predicate calls and their corresponding results.
-Jones and Mycroft (1986) introduced this notion for strict functional languages which has been also applied to logic programs (e.g., (Gallagher and Bruynooghe 1991; Winsborough 1992)) or extended to lazy functional programs (Jones and Andersen 2007).
-Some works proposed rather general frameworks to compute minimal function graphs (Gallagher and Bruynooghe 1991), but the application of this idea to a concrete programming language must take into account the details of its operational semantics.
+We have already mentioned the works on minimal function graphs (e.g., [19, 26, 36]) that have similar aims as this paper, i.e., the computation of function or predicate calls and their corresponding results.
+Jones and Mycroft [26] introduced this notion for strict functional languages which has been also applied to logic programs (e.g., [19, 36]) or extended to lazy functional programs [25].
+Some works proposed rather general frameworks to compute minimal function graphs [19], but the application of this idea to a concrete programming language must take into account the details of its operational semantics.
 In the case of modern functional logic languages, the combination of nondeterministic and non-strict computations is essential.
-Although nondeterministic computations are handled by logic programs and non-strict computations by functional programs, the combination of both requires a carefully designed calculus (CRWL (González-Moreno et al. 1999)).
-Therefore, one can not simply combine the works in both areas (Gallagher and Bruynooghe 1991; Jones and Andersen 2007; Winsborough 1992) so that we defined an appropriate fixpoint characterization of the intermediate states of CRWL computations starting from a set of initial calls.
+Although nondeterministic computations are handled by logic programs and non-strict computations by functional programs, the combination of both requires a carefully designed calculus (CRWL [20]).
+Therefore, one can not simply combine the works in both areas [19, 25, 36] so that we defined an appropriate fixpoint characterization of the intermediate states of CRWL computations starting from a set of initial calls.